PIERCING AFTER CARE TIPS AND TRICKS

 NAVEL PIERCINGS

-Putting pressure on both the top and bottom of the piercing can help reduce this.
+Gently putting pressure on both the top and bottom of the piercing can help reduce this.

 LIP PIERCINGS